Skip to content

 • Auto-fix: no — requires a human rewrite.
 You can speed it up with the bulk AI editing.

-• Task message: "Title has N characters, recommended minimum is 80.
-Short titles reduce search visibility and miss keyword opportunities."
+• Task message: "The title has N characters, the recommended minimum is 40.
+A short title reduces search visibility and misses opportunities to include relevant keywords."

 Title too long (T02)